JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## SSH Deploy Keys

-Deploy keys provide push access to a *single* repository, to allow secure deployment of generated documentation from Travis to GitHub.
+Deploy keys provide push access to a *single* repository, to allow secure deployment of generated documentation from the builder to GitHub.
 The SSH keys can be generated with the `Travis.genkeys` from the [DocumenterTools](https://github.com/JuliaDocs/DocumenterTools.jl) package.